mikmode/Laundromat/README.md

 This file simulates the interraction between a server (HQ) and a client (workstation) in the context of netcode pertaining to a laundromat's Smart Laundry Devices.
-This project was made to simulate different error handlings a client may encounter when connecting to a server using the socket module in python
+This project was made to simulate different error handlings a server may encounter when connecting with a client using the socket module in python